 Zip up the file and put a password on it.
 Yeah, I hate it, too, but it'll get you results faster.

-#4 Updated by Eugene B almost 5 years ago
+#4 Updated by Eugene B about 10 years ago

 Regarding the (1) part, to my point of view current situation is wrong.
 The attachments are the part of the comment, not the issue, because the private comment and attachments was added later, even if its displayed all together at the beginning of the issue.
 This is the wrong part, becuase this way we are splitting the private comment into two parts, one (text) remains private and the other part is not, while the comment where the attachment was added is private.
 I think, all the extra "private" status should be applied to the attachments also.